The Queen's Scout Award is the top award

 away counted for the Chief Scout's Platinum and Diamond Awards as

-long as they were after your 16th birthday.
+long as they were after your 16th birthday but cannot include

 Complete six activities, two from each topic area.